JanssenProject/jans/docs/admin/config-guide/auth-server-config/openid-connect-client-configuration.md

 --operation-id get-oauth-openid-clients-by-inum \
 --url-suffix inum:1800.ca57f8f8-e163-4cdc-96f2-e2760e627bfe
 ```
-The result will only show this `inum:1800.ca57f8f8-e163-4cdc-96f2-e2760e627bfe`.
+The result will only show details of client with
+`inum:1800.ca57f8f8-e163-4cdc-96f2-e2760e627bfe`.

-### Delete OpenId Connect client
+### Delete OpenID Connect client

-Delete the json openid client using its `inum`.
+Delete the OpenID Connect client using its `inum`.
 The command line is:

 ```bash title="Command"
 /opt/jans/jans-cli/config-cli.py \
 --operation-id delete-oauth-openid-client-by-inum \
 --url-suffix inum:a89b5c29-2a91-48b5-bf27-1bf786954a06
 ```
-It will delete the openid client if it matches with the given `inum`.
+It will delete the OpenID Connect client if it matches with the given `inum`.

-## Using-text-based-ui

-In Janssen, Use the [Text-Based UI](../config-tools/jans-tui/README.md)
-to manage the Logging configuration
+## Using Text Based UI

 Start TUI using the command below: